Q. How do I find a research paper that has used ANOVA?

-You'll find that some articles will mention ANOVA in their title, but for most, you'll need to click on the link to see if ANOVA is mentioned in the article's abstract.
+You'll find that some articles will mention ANOVA in their title, but for most, you'll need to click on the "More Information" link to see if ANOVA is mentioned in the article's abstract.

 - AND is used in most databases to ensure that each term is present somewhere in the search results: NextGen AND flight

-- The asterisk (*) is a symbol which allows for variant word endings: refuel* = refuel, refueling, refueled, etc.
+- The asterisk (*) is a symbol that allows for variant word endings: refuel* = refuel, refueling, refueled, etc.

 - Quotes are used to indicate that the words enclosed must be searched as a phrase: "human factors”